florianmaxim/challenges/README.md

 # All The Coding Challenges I've Ever Done

-## 5. How many sundays?
-Or what the heck is "neduit"?
+## 5. How Many Sundays?
+Or What The Heck Is "neduit"?

 Write a function that returns the amount of sundays for a given period(n-days) starting from a specific day(d).